AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for Android/Implementation.md

 13. Set the play-and-cache feature.

     ApsaraVideo Player SDK for Android supports the play-and-cache feature.
 This feature saves your data traffic during loop playback.
 To set the play-and-cache feature, call the `CacheConfig` method before you call the `prepare` method.
-Example:
+Sample code:

     ```
     CacheConfig cacheConfig = new CacheConfig();